 - For most virtual instruments, the 'master' combinations (stepper, master general combinations, master scoped combinations, master reversible combinations and master crescendo) available on the control panels, Registration menu and piston toolbars, are completely independent of, and additional to, any combinations that the virtual instrument includes natively on its virtual console screen.
 (However, a few recent instruments embed pistons natively on their virtual consoles to trigger Hauptwerk's corresponding master combinations, instead of implementing separate or additional combination systems of their own). - In general, a master piston lights up automatically whenever the virtual instrument's registration matches the registration that's stored to it (regardless of whether you used the piston to draw the registration), provided that the registration stored to it isn't blank (all-off).
-(There are a few special cases, such as the master reversibles, which are covered in depth in the following sections.)
+(There are a few special cases, such as the master reversibles, which are covered in depth in the following sections, and for the master generals and stepper pistons that behavior is optional.)